 Standing proudly in the heart of French Polynesia, Bora Bora has long served as a haven for both adventurous souls and serenity seekers.

-Not to forget its lush cuisine, which has been influenced largely by France, has impressed many taste buds over the years.
+Its lush cuisine, which has been influenced largely by France, has impressed many taste buds over the years.

-But what kind of food do they eat in Bora Bora?
 Does cheese rule most of their plates like French cuisine or do they cook their meals in banana leaves like in Tahiti?
 Let’s find out!

 What Kind of Food Do They Eat in Bora Bora?